Translate

 Another new door.
 Another new room.

 This time, it was a small, cozy sitting room, with plush armchairs arranged around an unlit fireplace.
-The furniture was old-fashioned, as if plucked from a different era, but untouched by dust or decay.
+The furniture was old-fashioned, as if plucked from a different era, yet untouched by dust or decay.
 Mark tried to explain it away again, but Alice could hear the doubt creeping into his voice.

 A week later, Alice woke to find Mark standing by a door she hadn’t seen before.
 His face was pale, his eyes hollow.